-- Administer the auto injector as highlighted on the device packaging. - Help them to get comfortable and monitor their breathing and level of response. - Repeated doses of adrenaline can be given at five-minute intervals if there is no improvement or the symptoms return USE OTHER LEG FOR SECOND DOSE
+- Administer the auto injector as highlighted on the device packaging. - Help them to get comfortable and monitor their breathing and level of response. - A second dose of adrenaline can be given after five-minutes if there is no improvement or the symptoms return - USE OTHER LEG FOR SECOND DOSE